 Why wait 28 years?
 Why not bring vengeance two years later?
 Or 28 minutes later?
 Or 28 days later?
 Or 28 weeks later?
 Or 28 months later?
 Or 280 years later?

 Why punish people in the World Trade Center, the vast majority of who probably knew little to nothing about South American history (recent or old)?

 How about this, Gaia?
 Why not punish… (wait for it) General Pinochet?!
 That same year?
 Or, if you insist on punishing Americans, why not punish… Richard Nixon and Henry Kissinger?
 Or, if you insist on a plane crashing in the Pentagon, why wait for 2001 instead of… 1973 or 1974?

-As you can see, to call this the revenge, or the poetic justice, of Gaia or of Mother Nature — or even the vengeance of God the Father as described in the Bible — doesn't make much sense when one spends some time thinking about it.
+As you can see, to call the 911 attacks the revenge, or the poetic justice, of Gaia or of Mother Nature — or even (why not?) the vengeance of God the Father as described in the Bible — doesn't make much sense when one spends some time thinking about it.

 (Which brings to mind an old saying: Leftists say: follow your heart; conservatives say: follow your heart but… bring your head along with you.)

 More here on the America-Bashers' Use of Symbolism on 9-11

 Maybe the last word should go to Walter Russell Meade, who, regarding a New York Times article on Ghost Hunting in Norway, points out, in When God Goes Away, Superstition Takes His Place, that people "who think themselves too rational for religious belief end up believing in 'astral forces', ghosts and other phenomena."